-How to Check Your Website Speed Using the Pingdom Tools and GT Metrix Tools
+How to Check Your Website Speed Using the Pingdom Tools and GTMetrix Tools

 We’ve all experienced the impatient ‘agony’ when we’ve clicked on a URL only to find that the page takes forever to load.
-Annoying as it is for users, who will often abort their visit, website speed is also used as part of popular search engine’s algorithms for ranking websites, otherwise know as SEO.
+Annoying as it is for users, who will often abort their visit, website speed is also used as part of popular search engine’s algorithms for ranking websites, otherwise known as SEO.

 According to Kissmetrics, two out of five internet users will leave a site if it takes longer than 3 seconds to load.
-Google as well as your website visitors, are well aware of this fact.
+Google, as well as your website visitors, are well aware of this fact.

-The danger for slow websites is therefore a double-barrelled one; a high proportion of potential visitors abandoning their visit and being outranked in SERP performance by faster competitor sites.
+The danger for slow websites is, therefore, a double-barrelled one; a high proportion of potential visitors abandoning their visit and being outranked in SERP performance by faster competitor sites.

-Here, we take a look at the two most popular tools to check your website speed with; Pingdom Tools and GT Metrix.
+Here, we take a look at the two most popular tools to check your website speed with; Pingdom Tools and GTMetrix.

 Check Website Speed with Pingdom Tools

 Owned by global software developers, Solar Winds, Pingdom is a Swedish company that offers a range of monitoring tools to help website developers improve a site’s performance.
 Their range of tools includes:

 - Page Speed Monitoring

 - Transaction Monitoring